solidjs-community/solid-aria/README.md

 ### Overlays

+- [dialog](./packages/dialog/) - Provides the behavior and accessibility implementation for a dialog component.
 - [overlays](./packages/overlays/) - Provides the behavior and accessibility implementation for overlay components such as dialogs, popovers, and menus.

 ### Utilities